Insider Selling: AgEagle Aerial Systems, Inc. (NYSEAMERICAN:UAVS) CFO Sells 26,500 Shares of Stock

-AgEagle Aerial Systems, Inc. (NYSEAMERICAN:UAVS) CFO Nicole M. Fernandez-Mcgovern sold 26,500 shares of AgEagle Aerial Systems stock in a transaction on Monday, May 17th.
-The stock was sold at an average price of $4.31, for a total transaction of $114,215.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+AgEagle Aerial Systems, Inc. (NYSEAMERICAN:UAVS) CFO Nicole M. Fernandez-Mcgovern sold 26,500 shares of the stock in a transaction on Monday, April 19th.
+The stock was sold at an average price of $5.01, for a total transaction of $132,765.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.

-AgEagle Aerial Systems (NYSEAMERICAN:UAVS) last announced its quarterly earnings data on Tuesday, August 17th.
-The company reported ($0.07) earnings per share (EPS) for the quarter.
-The firm had revenue of $1.94 million during the quarter.
+AgEagle Aerial Systems (NYSEAMERICAN:UAVS) last issued its quarterly earnings results on Tuesday, August 17th.
+The company reported ($0.07) EPS for the quarter.
 AgEagle Aerial Systems had a negative return on equity of 23.16% and a negative net margin of 240.99%.
+The company had revenue of $1.94 million during the quarter.

 AgEagle Aerial Systems, Inc engages in the design and manufacture of drones for commercial use.
 The firm also enables the capturing, imaging, editing and analyzing of images and data captured by drones; and intends on using commercial drones to be used for delivery services of goods.
 It offers contract manufacturing, drone solutions, and agriculture solutions.